-The sales tax rate paid at the store would have to be roughly 33 percent to generate enough revenue to pay for federal government expenditures arising under my Social Security, healthcare, and discretionary spending proposals.
+Based on a recently co-authored study3, the sales tax rate paid at the store would have to be 30 percent to generate enough revenue to pay for federal government expenditures arising under my Social Security, healthcare, and discretionary spending proposals.
 This is what public finance specialists call the "tax-exclusive" rate.
-The corresponding "tax-inclusive rate" is 25 percent.
+The corresponding "tax-inclusive rate" is 23 percent.
 This latter rate is comparable to tax rates on income because we have to buy goods today with after-tax dollars.
-Under the sales tax system if you buy 75 cents worth of goods, you pay 25 cents in tax so that 25 percent of every dollar spent goes to tax and 75 percent to goods.
+Under the sales tax system if you buy 77 cents worth of goods, you pay 23 cents in tax so that 23 percent of every dollar spent goes to tax and 77 percent to goods.

-Note that a 25 percent effective marginal tax rate on labor supply is lower than the total effective wage-tax rate most workers face on their labor earnings under our current tax system.
+Note that a 23 percent effective marginal tax rate on labor supply is lower than the total effective wage-tax rate most workers face on their labor earnings under our current tax system.
 Take, as one example, a 45 year-old, married couple earning \$35,000 per year with two children.
 Given their federal tax bracket, the claw-back of the Earned Income Tax Credit, and the FICA tax, their marginal tax rate is 47.6 percent!
 And marginal rates are what matter for labor supply.